pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

      topology_template:
        node_templates:
          firewall_meac:
-           type: tosca.nodes.nfv.VNFC.Apmec
+           type: tosca.nodes.nfv.MEAC.Apmec
            requirements:
              - host: VDU1
            interfaces:
              Standard:
                create: install_meac.sh

-Every meac node must be of type 'tosca.nodes.nfv.VNFC.Apmec'.
+Every meac node must be of type 'tosca.nodes.nfv.MEAC.Apmec'.
 It takes two parameters:

-1) requirements: This node will accept list of hosts on which VNFC has to be installed.
+1) requirements: This node will accept list of hosts on which MEAC has to be installed.
 2) interfaces: This node will accept the absolute path of shell script to be run on the VDUs.
 This shell script should reside in the machine where apmec